 MG: Not only do I hope to expand Casa Tua Cucina with Saks and develop the Hotel Residences, I am also working to create a global membership club at some of the most beautiful properties around world with a shared philosophy of passion, love,and sustainability to further develop the Casa Tua lifestyle.
 Stay tuned.

-Photography by Marcello Cassano
+Photography by: Photography by Marcello Cassano